JorryJoestar/ZetaDB/README.md

 ## Supported Sql Currently

 Quite a few of sql commands are supported according to the design, and all of them can be parsed if the syntax is correct.
-Howerer, only a limited amount of commands are realised and can function well currently.
+Howerer, only a limited amount of commands are realised and can function correctly at present.
 These sql commands are lists below:

 #### User Sign In, Sign Up, Drop User, Log Out